crowdlingo/course/src/speaking/teachers.md

 ## Vocabulary

 <vocab-list>
+- favourite
+  - appealing to the general public
 - motivate
   - give an incentive for action
+- complicated
+  - difficult to analyze or understand
 - possible
-  - something that can be done
-- background
-  - understate the importance or quality of
-- influential
-  - having or exercising influence or power
+  - capable of happening or existing
-- frequently
-  - many times at short intervals
-- gymnastics
+- inspired
-  - a sport that involves exercises intended to display strength and balance and agility
+  - being of such surpassing excellence as to suggest inspiration by the gods
-- understand
+- enthusiasm
-  - know and comprehend the nature or meaning of
+  - a feeling of excitement

 <!-- blank -->